mickadespres/Python-RAT/README.md

 1. You need to specify an available port on the target system which will allow to bind the host/port parameters to the server socket.
 2. After that, you will be prompted to choose an attack option
-3. checks for uploading and downloading files.
-The files need to be in current working directory.
+3. Checks for uploading and downloading files.
+The files need to be in current working directory of the scripts.

 ### Requirements